 Selective attention is thought to be necessary for the development of contextual cueing (Jiang & Chun, 2001 CITE).
 In a series of experiments, observers were tasked to search for a target with a pre-defined color among distractors of the same color (“candidates”) or a very different color (“lures”).
 When the spatial layout of the candidates was repeated and that of the lures was random, contextual cueing was observed even though only half the context was repeated.
 Furthermore, in the reverse scenario when the spatial layout of the candidates was random, evidence for contextual cueing was mixed.
 Specifically, in one experiment (Experiment 2), they found no contextual cueing by the repeated lure configuration, whereas in Experiment 3, they found a small effect.
 Finally, in Experiment 4 when the search was made harder, repeating the lure context once again failed to produce a contextual cueing effect.
+Note that there is some evidence that contextual cueing is observed in lure-only displays (e.g. Kunar, Flusberg, Horowitz, & Wolfe, 2007 CITE; Remington??, Muller CITE); the evidence is thus mixed.
 Chun and Jiang (CITE 2003 book) thus argued that contextual cueing is dependent on selective attention.
 Importantly, the authors argued that the attentional process in these tasks with both candidates and lures is markedly different from the standard contextual cueing paradigm where all distractors are candidates.
 They argued that in candidate-only displays, candidates are first attended to by selective attention before being rejected (e.g. Duncan & Humphreys, 1989; Treisman & Sato, 1990; Book CITE).
 On the other hand, in mixed displays, lures are first filtered by a preattentive process (e.g. Palmer, 1995) since they differ from the target on at least one salient feature (CITE Book).
 Selective attention then evaluates and rejects the candidates.
 This process of selection and rejection, which does not take place for lures, is proposed to be the locus of the contextual cueing effect.

 However, there is recent evidence that the rejection of lures is not a preattentive process of filtering, but instead an active process of rejection (CITE).
 The Target Contrast Signal Theory emphasizes how parallel, peripheral processing aids search.
 Processing of a scene begins with a parallel accumulation of evidence at all locations across the display.
 This evidence is a contrast signal between each location and the target template, and evidence is accumulated toward a ‘non-target’ threshold.
 Locations that reach this threshold are rejected in parallel; these items will not be selected by attention for further processing.
 The evidence accumulation process is stochastic, and results in a logarithmic increase in response times as a function of set size (CITE Buetti and Townsend etc.).
 Note that this is in contrast to a preattentive filtering process as suggested by Jiang and Chun (CITE, Palmer 1995), which is associated with no meaningful increase in response times as a function of set size (CITE).
-Focused attention (and/or an eye movement) is directed towards locations that have not reached the non-target threshold after a certain period of time has passed without any accumulators reaching thresholdIn sum, according to Target Contrast Signal Theory, lures do not get filtered out en masse by a preattentive process (e.g. CITE).
+Focused attention (and/or an eye movement) is directed towards locations that have not reached the non-target threshold after a certain period of time has passed without any accumulators reaching threshold.
+In sum, according to Target Contrast Signal Theory, lures do not get filtered out en masse by a preattentive process (e.g. CITE).
 Rather, all items in a search display, including lures, are processed in parallel, producing significant and systematic processing costs.